 Hardee’s

-Like most fast food spots, the restaurant’s quality depends on the operator.
+Like most fast food spots, the quality of the restaurant depends on the operator.
 Hardee’s is no different, but you can increase your likelihood of success if you stick to breakfast.
 It’s always on point.

 Jack in the Box